 - Excel file.
 When you import an Excel file, you update translations in all languages.

 - .resX files.
-After you import a .resX file for a language, you update only the translations for the language.
+After you import a .resX file for a language, you update only the translations in the specific language in that file.

 Translation resource file formats

 What follows is more information about the file formats Service Studio uses to export text for translation and import the translation.